Esri/jquery-mobile-map-js/README.md

 jquery-mobile-map-js
 =================

-A lightweight mobile helper library that automatically recenters the map after phone orientation changes and view transitions.
-Use it with single and multiple view jQuery mapping apps.
+A lightweight helper library for use with jQuery mobile and the ArcGIS API for JavaScript.
+The library automatically recenters the map after phone orientation changes or view transitions.
+It also correctly reinflates the map where the map is hidden and then made visible again.
+Use this with single and multiple view jQuery mapping apps.

-Without this library, a map may perform inconsistently when a user rotates a device on the map page or child pages.
+Without this library, a map may perform inconsistently.

 ##How to use?